Gnus Home

 4. Basic Functions

 This chapter describes the basic, ground-level functions for parsing and handling.
 Covered here is parsing From lines, removing comments from header lines, decoding encoded words, parsing date headers and so on.
-High-level functionality is dealt with in the next chapter (see section 1.
-Decoding and Viewing).
+High-level functionality is dealt with in the first chapter (see section Decoding and Viewing).

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]